ATsepelev/ai-mcp-web-app/README.md

   - Accepts: number (pixels), "350px", "50%" (converted to 50vw viewport width), or "50vw"
 - `expandedHeight`: Height of expanded chat widget (default: 400)
   - Accepts: number (pixels), "400px", "80%" (converted to 80vh viewport height), or "80vh"

+#### Context Management
+- `maxContextSize`: Maximum context size in tokens (default: 32000)
+  - When the conversation exceeds this limit, oldest messages are automatically excluded from being sent to the LLM
+  - System message (first message) is always preserved
+  - Excluded messages remain visible in the UI but are dimmed and marked with a warning icon
+  - Hovering over excluded messages shows a tooltip explaining they won't be sent to the AI assistant
+  - Uses accurate token counting via tiktoken (cl100k_base encoding)

 #### Assistant Customization
 - `assistantName`: Name displayed for AI assistant messages (default: 'AI')